prurigro/cryptobox/README.md

 ## License ##

-This script is open source and licensed under the [GPLv3](http://www.gnu.org/copyleft/gpl.html).
+This script is open source and MIT licensed